 The other model extension contained in MMMC models is the multiple membership model.
-Here, we remove the restriction of a one-to-one relationship between an observation and a classification unit.
+Here we remove the restriction of a one-to-one relationship between an observation and a classification unit.
 These structures are useful for accounting for changing group membership.
-For example, patients may change family doctors or children may change school over time and hence (historically) belong to several units, each of which might influence their current response.
+For example, cows may be bought and sold over time and hence (historically) belong to several herds each of which might influence their current response.
 The natural way to model this is to give weightings to each clustering unit that influences the observation, with these weightings summing to 1.
 Such models induce a complicated correlation structure that is difficult to fit by classical procedures without relying on crude maximisation of the likelihood function (which may be numerically ineffective).
 We will show in Example 24.6 how to include multiple memberships (and cross-classifications) in an example from Denmark on Salmonella incidence in chickens.

-To finish this section it should be noted that the MMMC modelling framework can also be used for modelling spatial effects (Browne (2012), Chapter 17), and that MCMC methods are particularly useful for spatial modelling (Chapter 26).
+To finish this section it should be noted that the MMMC modelling framework can also be used for modelling spatial effects (Browne (2009), Chapter 15), and that MCMC methods are particularly useful for spatial modelling (Chapter 26).